This post was most recently updated on December 14th, 2021

 I’ve always loved the redwood forest: the beautiful auburn bark, crisp woodsy scent, and hundreds of magnificent trees towering high above my head.
 My three year old son also loves the great outdoors, but that love might be trumped by his love of trains!
 When I discovered a place that could fulfill both our needs–train rides and redwoods–I was sold!
+And that place was Roaring Camp.

 Welcome to Roaring Camp